expressjs/express/docs/guide.md

 We may pass control to the next _matching_ route, by calling the _third_ argument, the _next()_ function.
 When a match cannot be made, control is passed back to Connect, and middleware continue to be invoked.
+The same is true for several routes which have the same path defined, they will simply be executed in order until one does _not_ call _next()_.

 	app.get('/users/:id?', function(req, res, next){
 		var id = req.params.id;